nghttp2/nghttp2/doc/nghttpx.1.rst

     :option:`--tls-min-proto-version` and  :option:`\--tls-max-proto-version` are
     enabled.
 If the protocol list advertised by client does not  overlap  this range,  you  will  receive the  error message "unknown protocol".
-If a protocol version lower than TLSv1.2 is specified, make sure that the compatible ciphers are  included in :option:`--ciphers` option.
-The default cipher  list  only   includes  ciphers  compatible  with TLSv1.2 or above.
 The available versions are:
-    TLSv1.3, TLSv1.2, TLSv1.1, and TLSv1.0
+    TLSv1.3 and TLSv1.2

     Default: ``TLSv1.2``